Industrial maintenance: Towards an uberisation of the industry

 From employee to freelancer?

 But it goes even further: the conventional concept of work in itself is challenged.
 Thanks to the development of applications such as Uber, the entire world has quickly understood that more and more people wanted to become their own bosses.
-The idea of working for yourself and to benefit from a certain independence is really in the spirit of the times so we should consider these opportunities.
+The idea of working for yourself and to benefit from certain independence is really in the spirit of the times so we should consider these opportunities.
 What would tomorrow’s industrial maintenance world look like?

 Maintenance technicians wouldn’t be part of a company anymore but rather of a community, where independence and mutual aid would be the main keywords.
 Everybody could choose the service providers and customers they want to work with thanks to real-time localization, work the amount of time per day that suits them, decide the type of equipment they want to work on… The most hard-working and skilled professionals could benefit from a rating system to increase their workload and to extend their network.
-The maintenance management platform Mobility Work already features all these characteristics and can help you transitioning toward industry 4.0 very easily.
+The maintenance management platform Mobility Work already features all these characteristics and can help you transition toward industry 4.0 very easily.

 This all makes you understand how 4.0 industrial maintenance can be challenging: we have the possibility to develop a more free and open model where everyone would have an important role to play within this huge community.
 Given these observations, Mobility Work is the perfect community-based tool because it is gradually becoming the first maintenance social network.
 Communicating and interacting with each other, two current major values, are at the core of our application.